What Is Commercial Insurance?

 Commercial insurance is when you pay a set monthly or annual premium and enter an insurance contract.
 Once the insurance company's coverage begins, the insurance company agrees to assume liability for damage to property or people.
 Depending on the type of insurance policy, it can step in to help cover the financial loss you'd otherwise be responsible for.
 It is one of the best things small business owners can do to provide financial protection for their business assets.

-If you're a business owner, we recommend these four types of business insurance coverages.
+If you're a business owner, we recommend these four types of insurance coverages for businesses.

 Commercial property insurance covers costs to repair or replace the property that you operate your business in or lost or damaged equipment or inventory.
 Property insurance covers the building structure itself, as well as business property such as equipment, inventory, furniture, and more.